-Two simple cases were investigated.
+To date, two simple cases have been investigated.
 The first case is one in which the entire steel pipe has been lost to external corrosion, leaving only the liner to carry the external stress.
 The second case is one in which shear failure occurs in the matrix material between the layers of fibers.
 EWI chose an initial pipeline size in the middle of the commonly used range for transmission pipelines: a 508 mm (20 in.) outside diameter pipe with a 6.35 mm (0.25 in.) wall thickness made from X-65 pipe material.
 For this situation, the additional liner material could not be so thick as to prevent subsequent examinations of the adjacent steel pipeline by internal inspection devices and was limited the thickness of the simulated liner to less than 12.7 mm (0.5 in.).
+No simulation activities were performed during this reporting period.